orionrobots/orionrobots.github.io/_posts/2022-08-07-bluefruit-graphing-beware-auto-scaling.md

 ![Bluetooth plot of encoder speed with a 0 anchor]({{site.baseurl}}/galleries/Pasted image 20220807120614.png)

-Always be aware of graph anchoring and scaling - it can send results right off.
+Always be aware of graph anchoring and scaling - it can definitely send you on a wild goose chase.